ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 - Consistency: Two key sets with the same set ID are consistent if and only if (iff) the intersection of key IDs for each set is non-empty.
-- Global consistency: A key set is globally consistent iff, for all key sets with the same set ID, the set of key IDs intersects with the key IDs of the candidate key set.
+- Global consistency: A key set is globally consistent iff, for all key sets with the same set ID, the intersection between each set of key IDs and each other set is non-empty.

 Checking for consistency or global consistency of two sets of key sets (singletons or not) consists in applying a verification function to those sets.
 If the two sets are consistent